 Still Life

-In 2010, when the Three Gorges Dam was still filling up to become the world's largest reservoir, work had just been completed at a different hydropower project at Mangla, hundreds of miles away — maybe even by the same Chinese construction firms.
-That winter, as on every Eid, five-year-old me accompanied my family to visit my grandfather's close friend in Kharak, a village adjacent to the reservoir, just a fifteen-minute drive from our home.
+In 2010, when the Three Gorges Dam was still filling up to become the world's largest reservoir, work had just been completed at a different hydropower project at Mangla, hundreds of miles away.
+That winter, as on every Eid, five-year-old me accompanied my family to visit my grandfather's close friend in Kharak, a village adjacent to the reservoir, just a fifteen minute drive from our home.
 Their house had residential rooms with white plastered walls on the far end of the property, space for storage and cattle on the other, and a very large courtyard in between.
 We drank oversweetened tea with milk from their goats.

-The next year, when I visited, there was no home.
+The next year when I visited, there was no home.
 They had moved to the other side of town, "New City," it was called.
-Most houses in the village had been cannibalized for bricks; the few kothis that still stood seemed to be in disbelief at what was happening around them.
-The year after, when the summer snowmelt finally inundated the village before water levels fell in the winter, the kothis had fallen apart, and the trace of the road itself was disappearing.
+Most houses in the village had been cannibalized for bricks; the few kothis that still stood seemed to be in disbelief of what was happening around them.
+The year after, when the summer snowmelt finally inundated the village before water levels fell in the winters, the kothis had fallen apart and the trace of the road itself was disappearing.

 The year after, the village was just a mound of bricks and trees.